 The eternal truth is that the Cross is offensive to legalists - very offensive because it insults the pride of those who want to make some sort of 'recompense' to God for their salvation - and having to accept salvation as a free gift is an affront to their vanity!

 Heavenly Father, thank You for Your written Word and for the simple message of salvation - that it is Your free gift of grace, through faith alone in Christ alone as written in Your precious Word.
-Thank You that there is nothing I need to do to to procure my salvation other than believe on the Person and Work of Lord Jesus Christ, alone.
+Thank You that there is nothing I need to do to procure my salvation other than believe on the Person and Work of Lord Jesus Christ, alone.
 Thank You that my salvation does not rest on what I have done but on what He has done on my behalf.
-Keep me, I pray, looking to Jesus alone in Whose name I pray, AMEN.
+Keep me looking to Jesus alone, in Whose name I pray, AMEN.